Ajsat3801/VMIPS-Simulator/README.md

 To perform the timing simulation, run driver.py file to generate the result.
 To perform the design space analysis, run designSpaceAnalysis.py to generate the result.

+**Note:**
-**Note: SDMEM.txt, VDMEM.txt, Code.asm, functionalSimulator.py and timingSimulator.py must be in the same directory as the driver.py file.**
+1. **SDMEM.txt, VDMEM.txt, Code.asm, functionalSimulator.py and timingSimulator.py must be in the same directory as the driver.py file.**
+2. **The timing simulator does not support branching.
+The output of the functionalSimulator.py is the input of the timingSimulator.py file**

 The instruction files and sample inputs for dot product, fully connected, convolution and fast fourier transforms are also given in the inputs directory.
 To run the functions, the respective input files must be copied to the main directory.